-- (a) All Aitkin County buildings will be smoke-free and tobacco-free; e-cigs are also prohibited.
-Additionally, there is no smoking or use of tobacco allowed in any county vehicle, equipment, or on lawn mowers or other ride-on equipment. - (b) Smoking is prohibited 25 feet from any building entrance or exit.
+- (a) All Aitkin County buildings will be smoke-free, cannabis-free, tobacco-free, e-cigarette and vape-free.
+Additionally, no use of these products is allowed in any county vehicle, equipment, or on lawn mowers or other ride-on equipment. - (b) Smoking cigarettes, e-cigarettes, or vaping (non-THC) is permitted beyond 25 feet of any building entrance or exit, or in private automobiles provided no non-smokers are present. - (c) The responsibility for the enforcement of this policy is delegated to Department Heads, both elected and appointed.

-(c) The responsibility for the enforcement of the smoke-free and tobacco-free policy is delegated to the individual Department Heads, both elected and appointed.
+Section D.

-Section D. Drug Free Workplace Policy
+Drug and Alcohol Free Workplace Policy,